 The significant takeaway here is that a direct rollover is your best bet for rolling over an old 401(k), while an indirect rollover is more applicable in the context of taking a short-term loan from your retirement plan — one that you’re absolutely sure you can pay back!

 Say you withdraw $50,000 in retirement funds from your employer’s 401(k) plan in an attempt to complete an indirect rollover.
 20% of the withdrawal ($10,000) is withheld in the process for federal taxes.

 It’s your responsibility to deposit the full $50,000 to your new retirement plan (even though you only received $40,000) within 60 days or you’ll be liable for taxes and penalties on the distribution.

 Failure to pay back the full amount could result in the entire withdrawal being labeled as taxable income, taxed at your ordinary income rate.
 Again, if you’re below 59 ½, you’ll also face an early withdrawal penalty of an additional 10%.
 Note that these are general rules and in some cases, there may be exceptions.

 Yes.
 Direct rollovers — where money is moved from provider to provider — are not subject to this rule.
 You’re simply moving tax-advantaged money from one company to another.
 There’s no true withdrawal taking place to disturb the tax-advantaged status of the account.

-Conversions from traditional IRAs to Roth IRAs are also exempt from this rule.
-If you choose to convert some of your pre-tax retirement money to post-tax retirement money, that’s a completely separate action independent from any rollover activity.
+Conversions from traditional IRAs (or tax-deferred) to Roth IRAs (after-tax) are also exempt from this rule.
+If you choose to convert some of your pre-tax retirement investment money to post-tax retirement money, that’s a completely separate action independent from any rollover activity.

-Read more on Traditional v.
-Roth IRAs here.
+Read more on Traditional vs. Roth IRAs here.